jina-ai/dashboard/CONTRIBUTING.md

 # Contributing to Jina

-Thanks for your interest in contributing to Jina.
+Thanks for your interest in contributing to Jina console.
 We're grateful for your initiative! ❤️

 # Join Us on Slack!